How to make an office seating plan

 You may have some workers who work best in quieter areas with minimal disruption and some who need to bounce ideas off others.
 Make sure your seating plan takes into account different workers’ needs, as this can do so much good for your business and can keep workers happy.

 You need to be aware of any preferred or ‘luxury’ seats in your workplace.
 For instance, you may have one window seat that overlooks a vista, lucky you!
-Or, rather, lucky employee!
-Whether you like it or not, you will probably have quite a few green-eyed staff members who covet this particular spot.
-One solution to help create a fairer seating arrangement is to offer a rotation where everyone gets a chance to work at the ‘golden desk’.
+Or, rather, that’s one lucky employee!
+Whether you like it or not, you will probably have quite a few green-eyed staff members who covet a particular spot.
+One solution to help create a fairer office seating arrangement is to remove your so-called ‘luxury’ seat.

 With open-plan layouts, collaboration can excel, so you may want a more open office seating plan.
-You could still plan for quiet areas or have segregated office desks that are reserved for certain tasks.
-For instance, you could have a desk or area labelled ‘Plugged In’, meaning whoever is sat there should not be interrupted, as they have a long task that needs their undivided attention.
+You could still plan for quiet areas, or have segregated office desks that are reserved for certain tasks.
+For instance, you could have a desk or area labelled ‘Plugged In’, meaning whoever is sitting there should not be interrupted, as they have a long task that needs their undivided attention.

 Don’t forget about your staff’s insight and input.
 If you want your staff to be happy and productive, having individual talks with them to discuss your ideas could be a part of your plan.
-Plus, studies by the University of Exeter show that giving employees more control over their workspace layout improves health, happiness and productivity; so having that chat and asking for insight will probably go a long way.
-Having your staff get involved could also save you a lot of time, as some may even know a handy tool or software a seating plan could be designed on.
-They may even draw one up for you.
+Plus, studies by the University of Exeter show that giving employees more control over their workspace layout improves health, happiness and productivity, so having that chat and asking for insight will go a long way.
+Having your staff get involved could also save you a lot of time, as some may even know a handy office seating plan software you could use.
+Or, they may even draw one up for you.

 What should a seating plan look like?

 Now that you’ve got all the relevant information you need, you’re good to go.
-You can either choose helpful software or stick with drawing by hand.
-Whatever the method, a bird’s-eye view of your new or updated office seating and floor plan allows you to optimise space and to create the most productive, comfortable and happy environments for your workers.
+You can either utilise office seating plan software, or stick to drawing by hand.
+Whatever the method, a bird’s-eye view of your new or updated office seating and floor plan allows you to optimise space and to create the most productive, comfortable and happy working environment.
 You can also use templates, or draft one up yourself on design software or on simple spreadsheets and word documents.

 For instance, it could look like this one below, where it factors in departments, equipment, teams and space.
 Just make sure you note building features, outdoor areas and prepare to revisit and shift things around, as some things may not work or feedback might contain revisions.